ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 may think that the fact that we still have to allocate the memory for our references our self is still a concern, as we may forget that step.
-Well it is not that dangerous, when we forget the allocation step, we would use a reference with value [nil], which would immediate result in a runtime error.
+Well it is not that dangerous, when we forget the allocation step, we would use a reference with value `nil`, which would immediate result in a runtime error.
 So we would see the problem immediately.
-Other [pointer] errors, like missing de-allocation or use after free, are not that obvious and more dangerous.
-In languages like C tools like Valgrind are used to check for errors like \"use after free\".
+Other `pointer` errors, like missing de-allocation or use after free, are not that obvious and more dangerous.
+In languages like C tools like Valgrind are used to check for errors like "use after free".
 Valgrind is a very helpful tool, but it can not find all errors that may occur, and it reports can be very verbose.
-We may use Valgrind as well when we compile our Nim program with [\--gc:arc] and [-d:useMalloc] --- this can be used to ensure that our program really works perfectly, maybe when we have to use C libraries, and it may help us to find the cause for bugs.
+We may use Valgrind as well when we compile our Nim program with `--gc:arc` and `-d:useMalloc` --- this can be used to ensure that our program really works perfectly, maybe when we have to use C libraries, and it may help us to find the cause for bugs.